Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/5-api-publisher/Use-TextFormatter-Serilog.md

 }
 ```

-## Values accepted in the template format:
+## Values accepted in the template format

 1. You should defined each one between braces, eg. `{Level}`.
 2. Some of them can be formatted using the .NET framework, eg.